20 For the Father loves the Son, and shows Him all things that He Himself does; and He will show Him greater works than these, that you may marvel.

 People would marvel because Jesus would do greater works than physical healing.
 He would assume the prerogative of God in giving life to the dead.
 The unbelieving Jews to whom Jesus spoke would reach a point where they would be astonished at what He did.

 Everything that the Father and Son did, they did in unity of love.

 Central to love is personality.
 It is persons who love each other.
 We cannot know that God loves us by examining creation.
 However, we can see it in the dynamics of the relationship between the Father and the Son.

 The Father does not keep secrets from the Son.
 They both have common possession of infinite attributes.
 They possess co-equality in nature.

-Jesus does not do what He does from mere human motivation.
-Everything He does comes from divine revelation.
+Jesus did not do what He did from mere human motivation.
+Everything He did came from divine revelation.